Self Employed Immigration Canada

-The Self-Employed stream is one of the immigration programs provided by the Canadian government.
-It is planned for people with suitable expertise who want to work for themselves in Canada.
-This stream is specifically designed for individuals who have the potential to make substantial contributions to the country’s cultural, sporting, and agri-food immigration sectors.
+The Self-Employed stream is one of the immigration programs offered by the Canadian government.
+This program is for people who want to work for themselves in Canada.
+It is especially for those who can help the country in areas like culture, sports, and farming.

-The Self-employed Immigration Program Canada allows self-employed individuals to immigrate to Canada permanently.
+The Canada Self employed Immigration Program allows self-employed individuals to immigrate to Canada permanently.
 If you are willing to immigrate through this program, then you must

 To be eligible as a self-employed person, you must have two years of applicable experience and showcase your commitment to working independently in Canada with work visa.
 Additionally, you need to achieve a minimum of 35 points on a selection grid that evaluates your economic contribution potential to Canada.